Our

 Project management Work package 6

-In WP6 of the EDENT1FI project, the Coordination Team consisting of KULeuven, Sanofi, HMGU, and JDRF will play a crucial role in providing effective project management and governance direction.
+In WP6 of the EDENT1FI project, the Coordination Team consisting of KULeuven, Sanofi, HMGU, and Breakthrough T1D will play a crucial role in providing effective project management and governance direction.
 This includes leading the data management team (HMGU), coordinating the exploitation strategy (Sanofi), and assisting in communication, dissemination, and implementation in close connection with WP5.
 The governance model will be implemented to ensure collaborative, efficient, and transparent project monitoring and coordination.

 Virtual meetings will be promoted to limit ecological footprint, with hybrid formats for annual meetings.
 The governance structure reflects the public-private nature and consortium composition, fostering collaboration, preventing scientific silos, and facilitating decision-making processes and risk assessment.
 A specific task involves developing a sustainability plan for EDENT1FI, exploring options and preparing a business plan for the project's legacy, akin to the non-profit entity established in INNODIA for safeguarding the work's legacy.